siefca/attribute-filters/README.md

 end
 ```

-(Names of new attributes that have to be altered in the same way can just be added to sets
+Attributes that have to be altered in a common ways simply may be added to sets
+and then filtered with more generic methods.
+You can share these methods
-and you can use the same altering methods across all models if you wish to.)
+across all your models if you wish to by putting them into some base class
+or (better) by including your own handy module to your models.

 Usage
 -----